yosefrow/scalable-eks/README.md

 KEDA Autoscaler is used to horizontally scale applications based on specific metrics.
 In our project, we focus on SQS metrics

-It is deployed via the `keda/helm` modules and the aws rbac role and policy is deployed via the `keda/iam-role` and `keda/iam-policy` modules
+It is deployed via the `keda/helm` modules and the aws irsa role and policy is deployed via the `keda/iam-role` and `keda/iam-policy` modules

+KEDA controller is configured to be able to access SQS using the role and policy mentioned above.

 ## AWS SQS